 Should you try Playground Sessions?

-Playground Sessions is our top pick for online piano lessons.
-It has a modern and easy-to-use interface, which lets you tailor your learning to your own specific preferences.
+Playground Sessions is still our top pick for online piano lessons, though you might want to try a more streamlined app like Simply Piano if you want a slightly less formal but similarly effective approach.
+Playground Sessions has an easy-to-use interface, which lets you tailor your learning to your own specific preferences, but it feels more like a textbook than an app.
+Nonetheless, the quality is obvious.
 We enjoyed the mix of Bootcamp, Courses and songs on offer which helps keep you interested and engaged as you learn.
 Playground Sessions is a great choice for immersing you in the world of piano without being too overwhelming.